Navarro County License Hearing Guide

 What It Is

-- Decides if License Suspension is Warranted: The purpose of the hearing is to determine whether the DPS has sufficient evidence to suspend your license.
+- Decides If License Suspension Is Warranted: The purpose of the ALR hearing is to determine whether the DPS has sufficient evidence to suspend your driver's license.

 How to Prepare

-- Gather Evidence: Collect any evidence that supports your case, such as witness statements, video footage, or expert testimony challenging the accuracy of the breath or blood test.
+- Gather Evidence: Gather any evidence that supports your case, such as witness statements, video footage, or documentation that challenges the accuracy of the breath or blood test.

 Possible Outcomes